joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

 ## Settings for iTerm2

+In macOS, give iTerm full disk access, otherwise you will (eventually) get a lot of dialogues asking if iTerm can access specific folders.

+- Go to: System Settings > Full Disk Access, and enable for iTerm

 Instead of configuring all the various settings below, you can load them from a file:

 - Go to Settings > General > Settings